LeapfrogLayers: A Trainable Framework for Effective Topological Sampling: Generalizing HMC: LeapfrogLayers

 \section{Generalizing HMC: LeapfrogLayers}

-In order to preserve the asymptotic behavior of HMC, our update must be explicitly reversible with a tractable Jacobian determinant.
+In order to preserve the exact stationary distribution of the Markov Chain, our update must be explicitly reversible with a tractable Jacobian determinant.
 To simplify notation, we introduce two functions, \(\Gamma\) \((\Lambda)\) to denote the \(\p\) \((\x)\) updates.
 As in HMC, we follow the general pattern of performing alternating updates of \(\p\) and \(\x\).

-We can ensure our update is reversible by splitting the \(\x\) update into two parts and sequentially updating complementary subsets using a binary mask \(\mask\) and its complement \(\maskbar\).
-As in~\cite{2017arXiv171109268L,Foreman:2021ixr}, we introduce \(d \sim \mathcal{U} (+, -)\), distributed independently of both \(\x\) and \(\p\), to determine the ``direction'' of our update\footnote{ As indicated by the superscript \(\pm\) on \(\Gamma^{\pm}, \Lambda^{\pm}\) in the update functions. }.
+We can ensure the Jacobian is simple by splitting the \(\x\) update into two parts and sequentially updating complementary subsets using a binary mask \(\mask\) and its complement \(\maskbar\).
+As in~\cite{2017arXiv171109268L}, we introduce \(d \sim \mathcal{U} (+, -)\), distributed independently of both \(\x\) and \(\p\), to determine the ``direction'' of our update\footnote{ As indicated by the superscript \(\pm\) on \(\Gamma^{\pm}, \Lambda^{\pm}\) in the update functions. }.
 Here, we associate \(+\) \((-)\) with the forward (backward) direction and note that running sequential updates in opposite directions has the effect of inverting the update.
-We denote the complete state by \(\xi = (\x, \p, \pm)\), with target density given by \(p(\xi) = p(\x) p(\p) p(\pm)\).
+We denote the complete state by \(\xi = (\x, \p, d)\), with target density given by \(p(\xi) = p(\x) p(\p) p(d)\).

 Explicitly, we can write this series of updates as\footnote{ Here we denote by \(\xmask = \mask \odot \x\) and \(\xmaskbar = \maskbar \odot \x\) with \(\mathbbm{1} = \mask + \maskbar\). }